K3vinb5/Unyo/README.md

 If you are on **Linux**, you can:
 - Install the app using the [AM package manager](https://github.com/ivan-hc/AM) by running "am -i unyo", you can also update it from here by running "am -u unyo" (Recommended option)
+- If you're on an Arch based distribution you can find unyo on the aur under the name unyo-bin
 - Download the .zip, extract it and run the executable "unyo"
 - Downlaod the .AppImage, and run it
 - Download the .deb, and install the package by running "sudo apt install ./package_name.deb" (Debian based distros only)